only4sim/Snarky-ML/README.md

 A potential extension of the project includes exploring the design and implementation of a translator from generic model files, such as ONNX files, to SnarkyJS.

-Here is the structure for the project:

-Snarky-ML
-│
-├── README.md
-├── package.json
-├── tsconfig.json
-├── .gitignore
-│

 src: This directory contains the source code for your project.

 index.ts: This is the entry point for the application.